- Last Updated: 30 June 2021 30 June 2021

 “Reasonable suspicion” means a determination based on objective facts and inferences drawn from those facts as well as personal observations that suggest an employee is under the influence of alcohol.

 “Work place” includes Sioux Falls School District property including motor vehicles, parking areas and sidewalks surrounding the building.
-Work place also includes any site for the performance of work as a District employee, including but not limited to, student activities.
+Work place also includes any site for the performance of work as a District employee, including but not limited to, student activities, and assigned remote work locations during typical business/school hours.

 If an employee has an alcohol problem and voluntarily seeks help to overcome the problem, assistance is available to the employee either through the District insurance plan, if the employee is an enrolled participant, or the District’s Employee Assistance Plan, if available.
 An employee’s decision to seek assistance will not be used as a basis for disciplinary action, nor will it be a defense to or a mitigating factor in the imposition of appropriate disciplinary action, including termination, where facts indicating a violation of this policy are obtained independent of the employee’s pursuit of assistance.